 While your dog receives treatment, you may want to purchase a doggy diaper or belly band to prevent accidents from causing a mess in the home.
 You can find reliable, washable belly bands for male dogs here and doggy diapers for female dogs here.

 Here are a few things you should know about urinary incontinence in dogs.

 Causes Of Incontinence In Dogs

-A dog who is frightened or feels threatened may urinate.
+A dog who feels frightened or threatened may urinate.
 This is called submissive urination and it mainly affects young dogs.
-It is normally something they outgrow.
+It’s normally something they outgrow.

 If all of these causes are ruled out, your dog will likely be diagnosed with urinary incontinence.

 - A urinary tract infection (usually a bladder infection)

 - A weak bladder sphincter (common in aging female dogs)

 A bladder infection is a common cause of urinary incontinence in young adult female dogs, and vets generally diagnose it with a urine culture; although, signs of the infection will usually show up in the urinalysis.